School of Medicine

 Clinical Assistant Professor, Medicine - Immunology & Rheumatology

 Current Research and Scholarly Interests Dr. Fairchild’s research interests center on novel applications of ultrasonography in rheumatologic disease.
 Current active research endeavors include using ultrasound 1) to evaluate articular and soft tissue manifestations of systemic sclerosis, 2) to screen, detect and monitor of connective tissue disease associated interstitial lung disease, 3) and to examine the incidence of immune checkpoint inhibitor related adverse events and inflammatory arthritis.

 Assistant Professor of Medicine (Oncology) and, by courtesy, of Urology at the Stanford University Medical Center

 Current Research and Scholarly Interests Dr. Fan is a physician scientist who studies how turning off oncogenes (cancer genes) can cause tumor regression in preclinical and clinical translational studies.
 Based on her findings, she has initiated clinical trials studying how targeted therapies affect cancer signals in kidney cancer and low grade lymphoma.
 In the laboratory, she uses new nanotechnology strategies for tumor diagnosis and treatment to define biomarkers for personalized therapy.

-Bio Richard E. Fan, Ph.D., is an Instructor and Research Engineer in the Department of Urology at Stanford University.
+Bio Richard E. Fan, Ph.D., is an engineer embedded in the Department of Urology in the Stanford School of Medicine.

 Dr. Fan’s research relates to the development of clinically driven biomedical instrumentation and medical devices.
 He is interested in translational application of emerging technologies in the medical and surgical spaces, as well as the development of platforms to explore clinical and pre-clinical evaluation.
 His primary work is currently focused on image guided detection and treatment of prostate cancer, including MR-US fusion, focal therapies, embedded systems and robotics.